project-nous/frontend-challenge/README.md

 You may choose either the REST API or the GraphQL API, whatever you feel more comfortable with.
 For transparency, at Nous we use GraphQL.

 Both APIs intentionally add a random time to the latency of every request of between 0 and 2000 milliseconds.
-Make sure your solution handles this gracefully by including your own design, thinking of loading states.
+Make sure your solution handles this gracefully by including your own design thinking; for example, loading states.